s-munro/web-sprint-challenge-intro-to-react/README.md

   - [Alternate Star Wars API](https://swapi.py4e.com/)
   - [The Rick and Morty API](https://rickandmortyapi.com/)
   - [The RESTful Pokémon API](https://pokeapi.co/) (**harder**)
-- [ ] Use the documentation and Google to learn how to fetch characters from your API.
+- [x] Use the documentation and Google to learn how to fetch characters from your API.
-- [ ] Obtain a list of characters.
+- [x] Obtain a list of characters.
 One or several requests might be needed, depending on the API.
-- [ ] Set the list of characters into state.
+- [x] Set the list of characters into state.
-- [ ] Render your characters to the screen:
+- [x] Render your characters to the screen:
-  - Build a React component named 'Character' to render an individual character.
+  -_check_ Build a React component named 'Character' to render an individual character.
   - Map over the list in state, and for each character render a Character to the page.
   - You must display at least one element for each character in the data set.
   - The elements must be styled with **styled-components** - don't rely on browser default styles.

 ### Required best practices

-- [ ] Consistent naming.
+- [x] Consistent naming.
 Examples: variables, functions, Components, and file/folder organization.
-- [ ] Consistent spacing.
+- [x] Consistent spacing.
 Examples: line breaks, around arguments and before/after functions.
-- [ ] Consistent quotation usage.
+- [x] Consistent quotation usage.
-- [ ] Spell-check.
+- [x] Spell-check.
-- [ ] Schedule time to review, refine and reassess your work.
+- [x] Schedule time to review, refine and reassess your work.

 It is better to submit a challenge that meets [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) than one that attempts too much and fails.

 ### Tips and Gotchas

-- [ ] Test your API and inspect the data in Chrome, Postman or HTTPie _before_ writing the code for the request(s).
+- [x] Test your API and inspect the data in Chrome, Postman or HTTPie _before_ writing the code for the request(s).
 See screenshots at the root of the project.
-- [ ] Try not to hammer your API while developing.
+- [x] Try not to hammer your API while developing.
 Infinite loops in your code might trigger hundreds of requests!
-- [ ] The Pokemon API is a slightly harder challenge because a single network request might not be enough to get all the data you need.
+- [x] The Pokemon API is a slightly harder challenge because a single network request might not be enough to get all the data you need.
-- [ ] Running `npm` commands in the wrong folder will not work. **Be aware of what folder you're in** when working in the command line.
+- [x] Running `npm` commands in the wrong folder will not work. **Be aware of what folder you're in** when working in the command line.
-- [ ] The `start` process can sometimes choke after adding new dependencies and may need to be restarted.
+- [x] The `start` process can sometimes choke after adding new dependencies and may need to be restarted.

 In your solution, it is essential that you follow best practices and produce clean and professional results.
 You will be scored on your adherence to proper code style and good organization.
 Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
 It is better to submit a challenge that meets MVP than one that attempts too much and does not.